UK's Boris Johnson: I am like a lightsaber-wielding Jedi Knight

-BELFAST (Reuters) - Boris Johnson, the favorite to become Britain’s next prime minister, said he identified closely with the Jedi Knights - the lightsaber-wielding mythical warrior monks of the Star Wars movies.
+BELFAST, July 2 (Reuters) - Boris Johnson, the favourite to become Britain’s next prime minister, said he identified closely with the Jedi Knights - the lightsaber-wielding mythical warrior monks of the Star Wars movies.

 “I am proud to say the lightsaber is manufactured, was invented in South Ruislip - the constituency I represent,” he added.